ZOHAIB927/Power-BI-Sales-Dashboard/README.md

 📌 Overview

 This project demonstrates an end-to-end data analytics workflow using SQL Server and Power BI.
-We take raw data from an Excel file, clean and structure it in SQL, and build an interactive Power BI dashboard to extract key business insights.
+We take raw sales data from an Excel file, clean and structure it in SQL, and build an interactive Power BI dashboard to extract key business insights.

 📂 Project Workflow